We know that new technology is raising many questions in your minds. Here are the

 The basic system can pump water up to a height of 40-50 m (131-164 ft) at4-5 bars (44-73 psi).
 Solutions can be implemented if pumping to a higher elevation is required.

-The piping is underground, either trenched or installed with horizontal drilling.
+The permeate (product) water piping is anchored to the seabed floor.
+Continuing onto land it is placed underground, either trenched or installed with horizontal drilling.

 Oneka and its local partners are responsible for system maintenance.
-Part of our social mission is to create job opportunities for locals.
-Oneka trains and works with local engineers and technicians to operate the system.
+Part of our social mission is to create job opportunities in the communities we serve.
+Oneka trains and employs local operators, engineers and technicians to operate and maintain the systems.

 Maintenance is dependent on water quality and weather conditions.
-Preventive maintenance is done two to six times a year while general maintenance is carried out about once a year.
+Preventive maintenance is done on a scheduled basis while general maintenance is carried out as needed.

-Typically, a contract lasts 15 years.
-It can vary between 10 to 20 years depending on the project.
+A Water Supply Agreement can vary between 10 to 30 years depending on the project.

 It is dependent on different project parameters and should be addressed on a case by case basis.

-For now, we are gradually increasing the system resistance and testing it in various storm conditions.
-Past a certain limit, the buoy is automatically deactivated and enters into safety mode.
-This means that it remains moored, but with ample slack and elasticity.
+Oneka is continuously increasing the system’s resistance and testing it in various storm conditions.
+The Iceberg and Glacier Class Systems are designed to automatically deactivate and enter into safety mode, past a preset load limit.
+This means that the systems remain moored, but with ample slack and elasticity to remain in place but protected from storm damage.
 If the system is triggered as such, after the storm, the devices can be reactivated in under an hour.